top of page

 My research about textiles, art and the great book - Worn, by Sofi Thanhauser

-I have spent a lot of time trying to better understand textiles, their formal vocabulary, manual production processes, and cultural and sociological backgrounds.
+I have spent a lot of time trying to better understand textiles, their formal vocabulary, their manual production processes and their cultural and sociological backgrounds.

 It all started in 2015 with an invitation to Felicity Brown to talk about her work in my studio in Frankfurt.
-I met her in Dubai and have dreamed of working with her ever since.
-I am very grateful that my dream has come true.
+I met her in Dubai and dreamed of working with her one day.
+The fact that this dream has come true fills me with great gratitude.

-After school, I wanted to become a fashion designer and being me I had to learn the craft first.
-During my men's tailoring apprenticeship at the award-winning Schmidt bespoke tailors in Sauerland, I changed my mind and decided to become a costume designer for theater and opera.
-My path led me to Dortmund, where I worked as a men's tailor and then as a costume and stage design assistant.
-During my time at the Kunstakademie Düsseldorf, where there is a stage design class, textiles disappeared from view as an artistic material.
-Nobody was sewing, weaving, or using them for artistic processes, and I completely forgot about it.
+After school, I wanted to become a fashion designer, but it was important to me to learn the craft first.
+During my men's tailoring apprenticeship at the excellent Schmidt bespoke tailors in Sauerland, however, I changed my mind: I decided to become a costume designer for theatre and opera.
+My path first led me to Dortmund, where I worked as a men's tailor and later as a costume and stage design assistant.
+Later, at the Kunstakademie in Düsseldorf, which has its own stage design class, I lost touch with textiles as an artistic material.
+Nobody sewed, wove or used textiles for creative processes - and they gradually fell into oblivion for me too.

-I am very happy to have found this book!
-It clearly sets out the big picture.
-If a year ago I thought I couldn't afford to spend my precious time on less important and interesting things, now I know why I couldn't have invested my time better.
+I am extremely happy to have found this book!
+The facts now fit into a larger context.
+Whereas a year ago I thought I couldn't afford to spend my precious time on anything less important or interesting, I now realise that I couldn't have invested my time better.

-My greatest source of research on traditional crafts today is found among indigenous peoples who have never stopped practicing and passing on these often ritualistic and important methods of making clothes and jewelry.
+I find the greatest source for my research into traditional crafts in indigenous peoples, who have never abandoned these often ritualistic and meaningful methods of making clothing and jewellery, and in haute couture.

-Imagine using a backstrap loom.
-It consists only of a series of wooden sticks and a belt around the hips.
-The warp is tied to a tree, and the other end is tied around your hips.
-Your body determines the tension of the thread, which, the more evenly it is maintained, creates an evenly woven piece of fabric.
-To do this, you need a particularly precise sense of your body.
-The slightest change in your posture is recorded in the fabric.
+Imagine using a backstrap loom: a simple device consisting of wooden sticks and a belt around your hips.
+The chain is attached to a tree and the other end is tied around your hips.
+Your body determines the tension of the warp threads, which, the more evenly they are held, creates a uniformly woven piece of fabric.
+Good body awareness is essential here.
+Even the smallest change in your posture or concentration is recorded in the fabric.

-Imagine your grandmother showing you, when you are 8 years old, how to draw your dreams in patterns, which become the designs for the molas, a reverse appliqué form that originated in Panama.
-And then, dress yourself in your dreams!
+Imagine your grandmother showing you, when you are eight years old, how to turn your dreams into patterns that will later become the designs for the molas - a reverse appliqué technique native to Panama.
+And then you dress yourself in your own dreams!

-Imagine wearing a scarf with a long fringe and not thinking anything of it.
-We have been wearing fringes since the invention of string.
-The first surviving item of clothing is a fringed skirt, worn by young women for around 20,000 years.
-It was a symbolic garment that neither warms nor covers the shame.
-Archaeologists assume it symbolized fertility, associated with hair and pubic hair.
-Fringes originated in this context.
+Imagine wearing a scarf with long fringes and thinking nothing of it.
+Women have been wearing fringes since the invention of thread.
+The first surviving item of clothing is a fringed skirt.
+Fringed skirts were worn by women for about 20,000 years.
+It was a garment that neither warmed nor covered the vulva.
+Archaeologists assume that the fringes symbolise fertility and stand for hair and pubic hair.

-If textiles were better preserved, like stone or bronze, we would probably be talking about the String Age.
-From there, it took centuries before weaving was invented!
-This does not mean that mankind was less intelligent, but rather points to the complexity of the concept of warp and weft.
+If textiles had been as well preserved as stone or bronze, and if women's work had not already been devalued at the time of the first archaeological discoveries, we would probably be talking about the ‘string time’ today.
+It was centuries before weaving was invented!
+However, this does not mean that the women who invented most textile processes were not intelligent.
+Rather, it points to the complexity of the concept of warp and weft.

 Recent Posts